Widmann the Devil

 - Felix Mendelssohn Fifth symphony 'Reformation'

-Then you have to have guts: at a concert, first play and/or conduct Weber's First Clarinet Concerto plus two of his own works, and then briefly Mendelssohn's monumental Fifth Symphony.
+Then you have to have guts: at a concert, first play and/or conduct Weber's Concertino for clarinet and orchestra plus two of his own works, and then briefly Mendelssohn's monumental Fifth Symphony.
 The devil's advocate Jörg Widmann can and dares do it.

 Wrestling with the subject matter